philipphaertel/dunkelflaute/README.md

 - Calculate total renewable energy production from wind and solar sources.
 - Identify periods of low production (dunkelflaute) based on customizable thresholds and period lengths.
 - Generate visualizations to analyze the frequency and duration of dunkelflaute events.
+- Contour plots to visualize the frequency of dunkelflaute events across thresholds and persistence times.

 ## Installation